What Does the Bible Say About Anger?

 Continuing with this exploration, Proverbs 29:11 illustrates, “Fools give full vent to their rage, but the wise bring calm in the end.”
 This wisdom-laden verse highlights the contrast between impulsive reactions and thoughtful responses, advocating for the latter in dealing with anger.

-See also What Does the Bible Say About Servant Leadership?
+See also What Does the Bible Say About Secrets?

 Matthew 5:22 warns, “But I say to you that everyone who is angry with his brother will be liable to judgment.”
 Jesus speaks to the dangers of unchecked anger, illustrating how it can lead to dire consequences and alienation from God.
 This reinforces the importance of managing anger effectively and maintaining harmonious relationships.